 Why Grow Vertical Cantaloupe Melons?

-As mentioned, cantaloupes can take up a good chunk of the garden, around 3-4 feet (about a meter or so) between plants and a potential sprawl of 20 feet (6 m.)!
+As mentioned, cantaloupes can take up a good chunk of the garden, around 3 to 4 feet (1 m.) between plants and a potential sprawl of 20 feet (6 m.)!
 With more and more people on the planet, space is at a premium in the garden and out.
 Many gardeners have to come up with creative solutions in order to grow crops on postage stamp sized plots.
 Growing cantaloupes vertically allows gardeners with even the smallest garden area to enjoy the fruits of their labor.

 Another benefit of growing upward rather than outward is ease of harvest.
-In a traditional melon patch, the gardener finds his or herself doing some sort of garden yoga, twisting and stretching to get a gander at how close they are to harvesting.
+In a traditional melon patch, the gardener finds their self doing some sort of garden yoga, twisting and stretching to get a gander at how close they are to harvesting.
 Also, growing a cantaloupe on a trellis will keep the fruit clean and resistant to chewing pests, as well as keeping the foliage dry, thus less susceptible to disease.